MorningFrog/urdf-visualizer/README.md

     // other settings
   }
   ```

-  Currently, only `${workspaceFolder}` and `${env:<environment_variables>}` are supported as special symbols in the path:
+  Currently, only `${workspaceFolder}`, `${workspaceFolder:<workspace_name>}` and `${env:<environment_variables>}` are supported as special symbols in the path:
   - `${workspaceFolder}` represents the absolute path of the workspace
+  - `${workspaceFolder:<workspace_name>}` represents the path of a specific workspace in a multi-root workspace.
   - `${env:<environment_variables>}` represents the value of the environment variable `<environment_variables>`

+  > In URDF Visualizer ≥4.4.0, you can directly use relative paths to represent paths relative to the workspace, without needing the `${workspaceFolder}/` prefix.

+- `urdf-visualizer.renderOnSave`

-- `urdf-visualizer.renderOnSave`: Whether to automatically re-render when the file is saved.
+  Whether to automatically re-render when the file is saved.

+- `urdf-visualizer.reRenderWhenSwitchFile`

-- `urdf-visualizer.reRenderWhenSwitchFile`: Whether to automatically re-render when switching between active files.
+  Whether to automatically re-render when switching between active files.

+- `urdf-visualizer.backgroundColor`

-- `urdf-visualizer.backgroundColor`: Set the background color; it needs to be a hexadecimal color code starting with `#`.
+  Set the background color; it needs to be a hexadecimal color code starting with `#`.

+- `urdf-visualizer.showTips`

-- `urdf-visualizer.showTips`: Switch the display of operation tips.
+  Switch the display of operation tips.

+- `urdf-visualizer.highlightJointWhenHover`

+  Switch whether to highlight joint frame at top on hover.

+- `urdf-visualizer.highlightLinkWhenHover`

+  Switch whether to highlight link frame at top on hover.

 ## Instructions